 How Deledao ActiveScan, presented by Hāpara protects student mental health

 Students of all ages deal with a lot emotionally and may be struggling.
 As educators we can check in with them day to day, but it’s not always possible to know exactly what’s going on behind the scenes.
 Students also deal with serious issues such as cyberbullying, which take place through social media, email, messaging, online forums or online gaming communities.

-That’s why Deledao ActiveScan, presented by Hāpara offers a Student Wellness Monitoring add-on feature for schools and districts to give students the support they may not otherwise get.
+That’s why Deledao ActiveScan, presented by Hāpara offers a student wellness add-on feature for schools and districts to give students the support they may not otherwise get.

-The Student Wellness Monitoring feature scans student emails and student website activity.
-If there are signs of suicide and self harm, cyberbullying or toxic language, the Student Wellness Monitoring feature immediately alerts school staff.
+The student wellness feature scans student emails and student website activity.
+If there are signs of suicide and self harm, cyberbullying or toxic language, the student wellness feature immediately alerts school staff.

 In the web filter, technology administrators can give specific school staff members authorization to receive the wellness alerts.
 Whether it’s teachers, counselors, administrators or school nurses, the appropriate educators are able to provide immediate interventions when they receive wellness alerts.

 The alerts appear in an educator or staff member’s student wellness tab.
 From there they can see an overview of a student’s recent activities, including blocked websites, as well as case reviewers’ notes.
 Educators can then open a screenshot of the student activity that created the wellness alert, while flagging a student as high risk, if needed.
 As a result, they can take the necessary action to help the student.